prabhavpokharel/CT401/README.md

 # C Programming Code Solutions Repository

 Welcome to the C Programming Code Solutions Repository!
 This repository is a collection of code solutions for various C programming questions and exercises, primarily based on the curriculum of Tribhuvan University (TU).
-It is created with the aim of providing a valuable resource for TU students, batchmates, and juniors to revise and understand C programming concepts.
+It is created to provide a valuable resource for TU students, batchmates, and juniors to revise and understand C programming concepts.

 ## Table of Contents